About 10% of people who are struck by lightning die because the heart stops beating and breathing stops.

 Lightning injuries are often witnessed, but they may also be suspected when a person is found outside unconscious or with amnesia during or shortly after a thunderstorm.

-In the hospital, electrocardiography Electrocardiography Electrocardiography (ECG) is a quick, simple, painless procedure in which the heart’s electrical impulses are amplified and recorded.
-This record, the electrocardiogram (also known as an ECG)... read more (ECG) may be done if injury is severe (for example, if a person collapsed and may have had a temporary cardiac arrest).
+In the hospital, electrocardiography Electrocardiography Electrocardiography (ECG) is a quick, simple, painless medical test that measures the heart’s electrical impulses.
+During an ECG, the heart's electrical impulses are measured, amplified, and... read more (ECG) may be done if injury is severe (for example, if a person collapsed and may have had a temporary cardiac arrest).
 The ECG, when done, determines whether the heart is beating normally.
 Sometimes blood tests or imaging tests Overview of Imaging Tests Imaging tests provide a picture of the body’s interior—of the whole body or part of it.
 Imaging helps doctors diagnose a disorder, determine how severe the disorder is, and monitor people after... read more , such as computed tomography (CT) or magnetic resonance imaging (MRI), are needed.

 Prevention of Lightning Injuries